Wednesday, February 20, 2008

 In the above example, the lover is probably intentionally sending the message that "things are not fine."
 This is not always the case.
 One may be intending to send the message that "things are fine," but is unintentionally sending contradictory messages.
 For instance, using the same example, assume that one's lover is truly amenable to resolving the conflict.
 She says things are OK, and means it, but the words are still delivered with laser eyes and in a sharp tone.
 Though she does not intend it, she is communicating that things are both "fine" and "not-fine" at the same time.

-If one is confused about contradictory messages sent by his lover, the proper response is not to acknowledge one of those messages and ignore the other.
-One should ask his lover, "What are you trying to communicate?"
+If one is confused about contradictory messages sent by another, the proper response is not to acknowledge one of those messages and ignore the other.
+One can simply ask, "What are you trying to say?"
 (This question is so obvious and so helpful, I have no idea why people fail to use it regularly!)
 If she responds by identifying her intended message, then one has achieved two victories: 1) he understands what she was actually trying to communicate, and 2) he has identified a possible source of miscommunication, which he can then discuss with her.
 One can say something like, "when you communicate with me in this way, this is the message I get from you."
 In this way, two people can hammer out their immediate differences, and also learn to improve the way they communicate with each other in the future.

 Meta-communication across the life of a relationship is an inductive process.
-Lovers must consistently maintain an awareness of how they send messages to one another, always looking out for ways to improve.
-There is no Form of Communication which one can use to translate his messages into the ideal format.
+Individuals must consistently maintain an awareness of how they send messages to one another, always looking out for ways to improve.
 There are many optional value judgments regarding the way two people communicate with each other.
-A distinctive form of communication can become a beautiful part of one's private world with his lover.
+A distinctive form of bilateral communication is the hallmark of close interpersonal relationships.
 But this only happens if one puts effort into communicating about communication.